VerdantFox/hot-reload-examples/README.md

      Use `;` on Windows to separate the `--extra-files` instead of `:`.
 The above command will run a server on `http://localhost:5000` and watch for changes to Python files (default), `templates/index.html`, and `static/styles.css`.
 Annoyingly, like with gunicorn, `flask` does not allow you to specify glob patterns, so you must specify each non-python file to watch for changes.

-2. Run [browser-sync](https://browsersync.io/) in watch mode, specifying the address to proxy and the static files path.
+2. In a separate terminal, run [browser-sync](https://browsersync.io/) in watch mode, specifying the address to proxy and the static files path.

    ```bash
    browser-sync 'http://localhost:8000' 'static' --watch --files .